begumgokmen/Notes-Keeper-App/README.md

 # Why is Notes Keeper Useful?
 This application provides an easy way to keep track of important information, tasks, or any other personal notes.
 It serves as a convenient tool for users looking to organize their thoughts and information in one accessible, centralized place.

-# User interface
-The user can add, edit, and delete notes.
-Notes appear in random colors ranging from blue, pink, orange, green, and yellow.

 # Frontend
 The frontend of Notes Keeper is developed using React.js.
 It provides a user-friendly interface for managing notes.
 Here's what happens on the frontend: